-CSG Total Budget FFY19 = \$1,919,576
+CSG Total Budget FFY19 = \$1,803,123

 CSG Government Solutions (CSG) will continue to work as the IV&V Vendor.
 This contract was extended through 6/30/19.
 CSG will continue to provide ongoing program IV&V, monthly and quarterly application system security assessments.
 Costs have been updated to reflect actual and projected expenditures.
+Note that services provided in this contract will be procured via a formal bid process in the fall of 2019.